Medical Physics Residency – Therapeutic Radiological Physics

 About the program

-Our program was awarded two CAMPEP accreditations in March 2021.
+Our program was awarded initial CAMPEP accreditation in March 2021.
 The residency is structured as a two-year training program.
 By the end of our program, physics residents will be ready to embark on a career in radiation oncology physics.
-They will be well prepared for their board examinations, and have experience in all the tasks required of a clinical physicist.
+They will be well prepared for their board examinations and have experience in all the tasks required of a clinical physicist.

 Our curriculum follows the recommendations of AAPM Report 249.
-Learning is structured as a hands-on apprenticeship and lectures, intended to support the resident in incrementally acquiring core competence to practice radiation oncology physics independently.
+Learning is structured as a hands-on apprenticeship, intended to support the resident in incrementally acquiring core competence to practice radiation oncology physics independently.

 Residents will work through a series of clinical competencies and rotations including: